Hi there, fellow reader! I’m Ricardo Pramana Suranta, and you can call me Edo.

 I was born as a Sembiring Pelawi, a karonese clan in Indonesia.
 Born at Surabaya, I was raised in the middle of plural community that tries to live Indonesia’s motto : Bhinneka Tunggal Ika.
 I see diversity as a strength instead of weakness, as long it’s sewn in unity and peace.
 Because of this, I have my personal values while respecting others who doesn’t agree with me.

 I got my bachelor degree from Institut Teknologi Bandung (class of 2009), majored in Informatics / Computer Science.
-During my campus life, I found interest in how apps can help our daily life – whether it online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storages for accessing your documents anywhere.
-I aspire to create software that can assist people’s live.
+During my undergrad days, I found interest in how apps can help our daily life – whether it online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storages for accessing your documents anywhere.
+I aspire to create software that can assist people lives.